arjunkhara/3D-Modelling-Repo/README.md

 Using a similar workflow and process, I also modelled this electric SUV, which will be part of the game.
 The modelling process requires a method, which once understood can be applied to any project framework.
 I will be using similar processes described here, as well as the software (Maya, Substance, and UE4) to build out, model, and integrate the elements required for the final game. ![alt tag](https://github.com/arjunkhara/3D-Modelling-Repo/blob/master/images-weeks-6-10/Slide206.png "Completed SUV Car Model")

+___

+# Final 3D-Modelling Report (Arjun Khara)

+<h4>Introduction</h4>
+This report forms a formal part of, and frequently references, the documentation and learnings recorded in this repository.
+It is interesting to note the synchronicity between modelling and reality – one requires perception, and the other, vision.
+This has made me think about the possibilities of not just gaming applications but modelling as a socially-driven engine for virtual reality, narrative, sociology and the implementation of the real versus realistic dichotomy in the entertainment business as a whole.
+In fact it is already difficult to define where a natural environment ends and a computational system begins.

+<h4>Modelling Considerations</h4>
+Modelling is one thing, but modelling specifically for a game requires two-fold thinking, in which the considerations lie not only in the object’s form and structure, but also with its function and performance as a game asset.
+The application of animations (movement, scaling, burning, appearing and disappearing) requires an approach that sets one eye on the task and the other on the potential to meet future tasks.
+The workflow in this case includes thinking from both ends of the spectrum to necessitate minimal disruption, when transferring these assets from one medium to another.
+This is a new experience for me, as of this writing, but one which I am sure will provide ample frustration and plenty of training to meet the rigours of working in the computer games industry.

+<h4>Challenges</h4>
+Whatever the case, I believe this is a path from which there is no return, and I for one am excited about that.
+The next step is most likely to go through the routines and new process I have learned with Maya and begin to expand into complementary ecosystems offered by tools such as ZBrush and Substance Painter.
+These past 10 weeks have been an outstanding experience, and I am enjoying 3D modelling as both a practical hands-on process as well as a philosophical avenue into understanding ludology, narrative, and the creation of imagery – still and animated – and its corresponding effect on the human mind, and perhaps on humankind.

+___